The eighteenth Byvanck lecture

 Imperial statue probably from Bubon, Turkey; Metropolitan Museum of Art, New York (© Steven Zucker)

-This talk will discuss a corpus of dozens of life-size bronze statues of Roman emperors and empresses that were looted in the 1960s at Bubon, an unexcavated site in southern Turkey, and ended up in collections across the U.S. What was this site originally?
+This talk discusses a corpus of dozens of life-size bronze statues of Roman emperors and empresses that were looted in the 1960s at Bubon, an unexcavated site in southern Turkey, and ended up in collections across the U.S. What was this site originally?
 What was lost in the process of their looting?
-Why –and how– are some museums resisting efforts to return these statues to Turkey today?
+Why – and how – are some museums resisting efforts to return these statues to Turkey today?

 Elizabeth Marlowe